 Wind Speed | Number of Reports | Percent of Reports |

-The highest wind speed report in our area is listed as 130kt, or ~150 mph, on June 29, 1990, when a microburst impacted Streamwood in northwestern Cook County and killed one person.
+The highest wind speed report in our area is listed as 130kt, or ~150 mph, on June 29, 1990, when a microburst impacted Streamwood in northwestern Cook County.
+One person lost their life in that storm.
 We believe the wind speed assigned at the time was based on the original Fujita Scale, which overestimated wind speeds.
 (StormData Entry, local news clip)

 Severe Weather Rankings